binaryage/totalfinder-web/licensing.md

 Check [this page](/free-licenses) to see if you can get a free license.

-## Office license

-You may also want to check the [office license page](/office-license) for info on licensing to groups like companies, offices or labs.

 ## Buying a license

 <img src="/shared/img/totalfinder-icon-shop.png" style="width: 32px; float: left; margin-right: 10px">

-Please visit [the store](https://sites.fastspring.com/binaryage/instant/totalfinder) where you can purchase TotalFinder for $15.
+Please visit [the store](https://sites.fastspring.com/binaryage/instant/totalfinder) where you can purchase TotalFinder.
 It is safe and easy (powered by [FastSpring](http://fastspring.com)).

 ## TotalFinder updates

 When you buy a license you may freely update to all TotalFinder versions within one major OS release.
-For example by buying TotalFinder today you will get free updates for all Snow Leopard compatible versions (OS X 10.6).
+For example by buying TotalFinder today you will get free updates for all versions compatible with Snow Leopard (OS X 10.6).

 A new major OS release (OS X 10.7) will probably require substantial rewrites and intensive testing.
 I may charge existing users an upgrade fee for a new OS.
 I expect it to be 50% of the full price.